chamambom/python_to_text/README.md

 e.g In the command docker run -i -t -p 6080:5000, the port mapping specifies that port 5000 inside the Docker container is mapped to port 6080 on the host machine.

+##### Docker multi-stage builds

+When to use Docker multi-stage build?

+Multi-stage builds are great when you need to create an artifact or binary.
+Building such requires a lot of dependencies.
+However, once the binary is built, you don't need the dependencies to run it.

+You should consider using Docker multi-stage builds when your application has a complex build process and several dependencies or when you want to separate the build and runtime environments.

+Why use Docker multi-stage build?

+Here are some benefits of using Docker multi-stage build:

+    Generated images are smaller.
+The final image is typically much smaller than the one produced by a normal build, as the resulting image includes just what the application needs to run.
+    More secure containers.
+Packages and dependencies need to be kept up to date because they can be a potential source of vulnerability for attackers to exploit.
+Therefore, you should only keep the required dependencies.
+Using Docker multi-stage build means the resulting container will be more secure because your final image includes only what it needs to run the application.
+    Faster deployment.
+Smaller images mean less time to transfer or quicker CI/CD builds, faster deployment time, and improved performance.

 #### Docker Networking

 Docker networking is primarily used to establish communication between Docker containers and the outside world via the host machine where the Docker daemon is running.